ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     mkdir -p ~/.local/share/fonts/nerd-fonts && cd ~/.local/share/fonts/nerd-fonts && curl -fLo "FiraCode.zip" https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip && unzip FiraCode.zip && sudo fc-cache -f -v
     # Install VSCode
     yay -S visual-studio-code-bin
+    # sudo pacman -S krunner-vscodeprojects
+    yay -S krunner-vscodeprojects
+    ```

+- I use pCloud to sync all of my files across devices and to keep all of my files backed up.
+The executable file can be downloaded using [this link](https://www.pcloud.com/download-free-online-cloud-file-storage.html).
+This is an appimage file which means it should be able to run on any Linux distro without any external dependencies.
+    - When I execute this file it should prompt to move the file to another location.
+I accept this prompt which allows pCloud to start automatically on system startup.
+    - I then sign in and select the "Sync" tab and then select the "Add New Sync" button.
+I select for the local folder `home/ldsands/Documents/pCloudLocal` and for the pCloud Drive folder `/pCloudLocal`.
+    - The Baloo file extractor will cache all files for searches however that is not a good idea for pCloud or Zotero local storage.
+More information can be found [here](https://community.kde.org/Baloo/Configuration#Exclude_Folders).
+To stop this use the command below:

+        ```sh
+        echo 'exclude folders[$e]=$HOME/pCloudDrive/,$HOME/Zotero/
+        ' >> ~/.config/baloofilerc
         ```

 - Install flatpak/flathub hosted apps:
     - Apps I install on every computer